directvt/vtm/doc/ngvt-input-mode.md

 #### Selection Tracking

-The viewport state sequence is fired after every scrollback text selection changed.
+The viewport tracking sequence is fired after every scrollback text selection changed.
 In the case of using the mouse for selection, a single left click is treated as a special case of selection when the start and end are the same (empty selection).

 ### Shutdown